 Go to https://getfedora.org/ to access the Home page of Fedora.

-The workstation installation provides a User-friendly and a powerful Operating system on our desktops and laptops.
-GNOME comes as a default and SPINS allows us to install other desktops directly.
+- Fedora Workstation: This option provides a user-friendly and powerful operating system for desktops and laptops.
+GNOME comes as default, and SPINS allows you to install other desktops directly.

 Steps to Install Fedora

 One may choose the Workstation option to install Fedora”

 The ‘Download Now” option copies the Fedora media writer for Windows onto the local machine.
 After running the file, the entire installation package, which is approximately 1.8GB in size, is downloaded.

 Plug in the USB into which the installation is to be copied and select ‘write to disk’ from the pop-up window.

 One can install Fedora on a different computer or the same one, but one should know that it will delete the Windows OS if there is not sufficient space to partition the drive.
 Thus, it is a risky installation process.

 One selects the second option if one wishes to test the media and navigate the live environment options.
 However, to install Fedora, select the first option.

 Click on the ‘Install to Hard Drive’ option to load the installation and create the necessary partitions.